jeremyButtler/alnSeq/README.md

   penalty.

 ## Final notes

+Overall alnSeq is not the best alignment program and other then the Striped Smith Waterman, it has not been compared to the more efficient programs that utilize vectors, GPUS, or multiple threads.
+It does ok on memory usage, but this often comes at a steep time cost.

+Overall this was a good learning project that I will use in the future just because I coded it.
+That being said, I am glad that this is almost over.

 AlnSeq does not use decimals, so if you want decimals for the gap extension penalty, so you will have to multiply